-After you put recyclable items into your yellow top bin, it is collected from your verge and taken to a materials recovery facility (MRF) for sorting and separation.
+After you put recyclable items into your yellow top recycling bin, it is collected from your kerb and taken to a materials recovery facility (MRF) for sorting and separation.
 The sorted plastics, paper, metals and glass are sold to companies who reprocess these materials into new products.

-Find out more about waste and recycling services in the City of Swan, including information on bin services, drop-off days and verge collections.
+Find out more about waste and recycling services in the City of Swan, including information on bin services, pre-booked verge collections and the Recycling Centre - Bullsbrook.